GeorgeSamples/hackernews/README.md

 ## Acknowledgments
 * All the brilliant books and online courses I went through.
 * All the online content I referenced and the authors that contributed to them.

+## Improvements
+* Ideally more tests.
+* Formatting for when the app is running on the default windows terminal.